-According to the state of Louisiana, a vehicle that has damage that is equal to or greater than 75% of the market value of the vehicle is considered to be a salvage vehicle.
+According to the state of Louisiana, a vehicle that has damage equal to or greater than 75% of the market value of the vehicle is to be a salvage vehicle.
 Before it can operate on the highways again, it needs to be rebuilt or restored and provided with a reconstructed title.

 What Are the Requirements for Louisiana Car Title?

 After you go through the process of rebuilding the vehicle, you need to provide the state with a number of different forms.

 You will need to have one of the following types of salvage/reconstructed title documents:

 - a Louisiana salvage vehicle title;

 - original certificate of salvage (not duplicate), out of state salvage title;